Navigate to section:

 - The Machame route has a higher success rate as the final ascent is via Stella Point which is much closer to Uhuru peak

 - The alternative Marangu route is very crowded and porters have a history of being left out in the cold at night time when room needs to be taken for over bookings from companies.
+Note: Our trip guide, Adventure International, is deeply committed to the local community and its employees.

 - The Machame route is more scenic – if people are going to make a once in a lifetime commitment to climb the highest freestanding mountain in the world, they might as well enjoy as much of the mountain as possible.
 The Machame route ascends and descends on different routes to ensure you see as much of Kilimanjaro as possible.
 Highlights include: afromontane forest, Shira plateau, glacial valleys and alpine desert, views of Mawenzi, ascent of Kibo and possible views of Kibo caldera and ash pit.